Master of Science in Applied Biomedical Sciences

 MLSC.7330 Graduate Project (3cr)

-At least one approved elective must be from this list.
+At least one approved elective must be from the list below.
 The other electives may be from this list, or may be another graduate course from the Department of Biomedical and Nutritional Sciences.
-Students are allowed only one elective from the Pharmaceutical Sciences Electives.
 Courses not listed below may be used as electives with prior approval of the graduate coordinator.
 Courses offered fully online noted with an asterisk(*).
-The degree is 30 - 32 credits.

 PHRM.6410 Drug Delivery